akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 8 — The Ledger and the Lion

-Roger’s question still burned in the King’s chest: What do you mean to do for him?
+Roger’s question still burned in the King’s chest: *What do you mean to do for him?*

 He thought of Godfrey—quiet, watchful Godfrey.
 The one who most reminded him of himself at that age.
 The one who waited.
 The one they called shadow.

-Lackland’s shadow.
+*Lackland’s shadow.*

 The word had cut deep.
 He knew what it was to have no place to stand.
 His father had given him silver and told him to wait.
 He had waited while his brothers took everything.
 And when the moment came, he had seized what was his.

 But Godfrey still waited.
 And Henry had done nothing.

 He glanced at the barons and knights about the hall.
 Not all were true friends.
 Soon he must cross again to Normandy—his father’s country and now his.
-Too many whisperers.

 *Too many whisperers.*